-Distribution Services segment revenue decreased from \$0.2 million for the fiscal 2015 first quarter to \$0.1 million for the fiscal 2016 first quarter, a decrease of \$0.1 million or 31%.
-The decrease in revenue for the fiscal 2016 first quarter was due to the relatively low base line of revenue following the April 2014 start-up of this business unit and to variability in the timing of customer orders as this business unit develops.
+Distribution Services segment revenue decreased by \$0.2 million, or 71%, from \$0.3 million for the fiscal 2015 second quarter to \$0.1 million for the fiscal 2016 second quarter.
+Distribution Services segment revenue decreased by \$0.3 million, or 55%, from \$0.5 million for the fiscal 2015 first half to \$0.2 million for the fiscal 2016 first half.
+The decrease in revenue in fiscal 2016 was due to the relatively low base line of revenue following the April 2014 start-up of this business unit and to variability in the timing of customer orders as this business unit develops.

-Distribution Services had an operating loss of \$0.1 million for the fiscal 2016 and the fiscal 2015 first quarters, respectively.
+Distribution Services had an operating loss of \$0.1 million for the fiscal 2016 and the fiscal 2015 second quarters, respectively.
+Distribution Services had an operating loss of \$0.2 million for the fiscal 2016 and fiscal 2015 first halves, respectively.
 The operating loss was due to our investment in selling costs to start-up this business unit.